 The General Data Protection Regulation (GDPR)

 The law on data protection in the UK will be significantly strengthened this year.
 Colleges, like all companies and organisations, need to anticipate this change and prepare now.
 The change in the law takes place at a time when individuals are much more aware of the value of their own data and the way in which is used.
-Law or no law; this is an issue which colleges should focus on.

 How we’re supporting you